dldc-packages/zendb/README.md

 ### Joins with Aggregation (Automatic CTE)

-When joining a query with aggregation or select, the library automatically uses a CTE:
+When joining a query with aggregation or select, ZenDB automatically uses a CTE (Common Table Expression):

 ```ts
 const countUsersByGroup = schema.tables.users.query()